 There are many ways to take video content and deliver it to students online.
-We’re going to talk about recommended solutions for spring quarter using YouTube.
+We’re going to talk about recommended solutions for spring quarter using YouTube and Microsoft Stream.

 As a reminder, simple ways to create videos for class includes QuickTime for Mac, narration in PowerPoint, more complex applications like Explain EDU (formerly Explain Everything), and simple recording with tablets and smartphones.

 Providing a streaming video instead of a video file that students have to download provides a better experience for users with varying internet connections.
 We recommend that faculty create their own YouTube channel/account to share videos.

 Creating a Youtube Account